cms-ml/documentation/content/resources/dataset_resources/index.md

 - Kasieczka, Gregor et al (2019).
 Dataset used for arXiv:1902.09914 (The Machine Learning Landscape of Top Taggers)

 ## More dataset coming in!
 Have any questions?
 Want your dataset shown on this page?
-Contact CMS ML dataset benchmarking team!
+Contact [CMS ML dataset benchmarking team](cms-conveners-ml-knowledge@cern.ch)!
-Melissa Quinn (melissaquinnan@ucsb.edu), Haoyang Billy Li (hal113@ucsd.edu)